YoussefMoHlemyAlpha/SocialApp/README.md

 # SocialApp

 SocialApp is a robust, scalable backend API for a modern social networking platform.
-Built with Node.js, Express, TypeScript, MongoDB, and AWS S3, it provides a solid foundation for user management, content sharing, and secure media storage.
+Built with Node.js, Express, TypeScript, MongoDB,AWS S3 and Web Socket.it provides a solid foundation for user management, content sharing, and secure media storage.
 The architecture emphasizes modularity, maintainability, and extensibility for future growth.

 > **Status:** 🚧 _This project is under active development.
 Features, APIs, and structure are subject to change._